in

 There are inexpensive pre-manufactured screen-room backyard netted gazebos available which could easily enclose an area of 10 by 10 feet or 10 by 12 feet, or a pre-fabricated canvas-covered gazebos are good options, perfect for that extra space you need for entertainment and relaxation on a budget.

-There are a variety of materials which can give your enclosed patio its own unique look and reflects your own personal preference and taste.
+There are a variety of materials that can give your enclosed patio its unique look and reflect your personal preference and taste.

-Some factors to consider when choosing materials for your enclosed patio are location of your patio, size of your outdoor enclosed patio, budget, and availability of the materials in your area.
+Some factors to consider when choosing materials for your outdoor enclosed patio are the location, floor plan size, budget, and available materials in your area.

-By tailoring your patio enclosure to your exact needs and with the right materials, you can bring your patio to life and make it your own private and comfortable haven.
+By tailoring your enclosure styles to your needs and with the right materials, you can bring your design to life and make it your own private and comfortable haven.

 Types of patio enclosure materials